A unified Casson-Lin invariant for the real forms of SL(2): Introduction

 \subsection{Acknowledgements}

-Dunfield was partially supported by the US National Science Foundation under grants DMS-1510204 and DMS-1811156, as well as by a Simons Fellowship.
-Rasmussen was partially supported by EPSRC grant EP/M000648/1.
+Dunfield was partially supported by the US National Science Foundation under grants DMS-1510204, DMS-1811156, and DMS-2303572, as well as by a fellowship from the Simons Foundation (673067, Dunfield).
+Rasmussen was partially supported by EPSRC grant EP/M000648/1 and by the US National Science Foundation under grant DMS 2405302.
 We thank Chris Herald for helpful correspondence related to Lemma~\ref{lem: herald power}, and Steve Boyer, Marc Culler, Cameron Gordon, Sean Lawton, and Liam Watson for helpful conversations.
-This research was conducted in part at the Newton Institute, the Universit\'e du Qu\'ebec \`a Montr\'eal, and the Institute for Advanced Study.
+We also thank the referee for their careful reading of this paper and helpful comments.
+This research was conducted in part at Cambridge University, the Newton Institute, the Universit\'e du Qu\'ebec \`a Montr\'eal, and the Institute for Advanced Study.